brunofitas/simple-checkout/README.md

 # simple-checkout

-This shop only sells apple and oranges.
+This shop only sells apples and oranges.

 <h3>Test</h3>